OpenVnmrJ/OpenVnmrJ/README.md

 For more information on the OpenVnmrJ project, visit [openvnmrj.org](http://openvnmrj.org).

+Note that there is a community of users that can be found here: https://ivan-spinsights.zulipchat.com/.
+Instructions for signing up can be found here: https://ivanmr.com/

 ## Help us

 We are looking for anyone to help with this projects.
 Coding is not necessary!
 Translations, pulse sequences, macros, beta testing and bug reporting are